NDIS Approved

 Can a provisional psychologist make diagnoses?

-Provisional psychologists can make diagnoses, however, they are accountable to their supervisor in regard to their diagnoses.
+Provisional psychologists can make diagnoses, however, they are accountable to their supervisor regarding their diagnoses.